-South Africa is a resource-scarce country and all citizens are encouraged to be as eco-conscious as possible, no matter where they are.
-The Northern Cape is known for being a dry, semi-desert region with a unique eco-system.
-If you’re planning to travel around our gorgeous province, here’s how you can lower your overall impact on the environment ...
+South Africa is resource-scarce country and all citizens are encouraged to be as eco-conscious as possible, no matter where they are.
+The Northern Cape is known for being a dry, semi-desert region with an incredibly unique eco-system.
+If you’re planning to travel around our gorgeous province, here’s how you can lower your overall impact on the environment.

 Make sure you report leaks and water wastage

 If you’re staying at a campsite or a guest house, do let management know about any leaking taps around the premises.
 Leaks are a huge drain on water resources and fixing them helps prevent overall wastage.
 Make sure you close your taps properly before you leave your accommodation.
 These small steps can help cut down on water wastage.